nusenu/ansible-relayor/README.md

 * `tor_enableMetricsPort` boolean
     - if true enable tor's MetricsPort on the localhost IP address 127.0.0.1 and allow the same IP to access it (MetricsPortPolicy)
-    - this is a relayor beta feature and will change in the future to use the safer [unix socket](https://gitlab.torproject.org/tpo/core/tor/-/issues/40192) option once that becomes available
     - enabling this setting automatically disables `OverloadStatistics` if it is not enabled explicitly (so tor will not publish/upload the data to directory authorities because we use MetricsPort locally)
     - default: false